huijing/slides/chinese-web-typography/README.md

 宋体 is the standard font for body copy. 楷体 is used for runs of text that need to be differentiated from the rest of the content, like dialogues or references. 黑体 is most commonly seen in digital publishing but publishers have started to experiment with 黑体 in print as well. 仿宋体 is generally used in isolated paragraphs like quotations or highlighted sentences.

-There are actually a huge variety of other styles, like those based of ancient scripts like Seal script or Clerical script, as well as brush script styles mimicking Running scripts.
-But they fall into the general category of decorative fonts, mostly used for display text or short paragraphs.
+There are actually a huge variety of other styles, like those based of ancient scripts and brush script styles, but they fall into the general category of decorative fonts, mostly used for display text or short paragraphs.
 Not so much for long form reading.

 A lot of articles on how to pick typefaces tell us that all typefaces have a personality, and we ought to pick typefaces based on the messaging we want to convey.
 I don't disagree.
 It's just that very few people delve into the why.
 Why do these letters have human traits?
 Research has suggested that a lot of it boils down to prior experience with the typefaces in particular contexts.